 - All system administrator access makes use of Two Factor Authentication so that account misuse threats are minimized

 - We operate regular vulnerability scanning across our applications and infrastructure to ensure rapid identification and remediation of vulnerabilities.

-- We operate a program of responsible disclosure and undertake penetration testing and active red-team testing to find and mitigate common attacks.
+- We operate a program of responsible disclosure (for our WWW site only, please do not test against our live APP site) and undertake penetration testing and active red-team testing to find and mitigate common attacks.